FFmpeg/FFV1/ffv1.md

 #### Range non binary values

-To encode scalar integers it would be possible to encode each bit separately and use the past bits as context.
+To encode scalar integers, it would be possible to encode each bit separately and use the past bits as context.
 However that would mean 255 contexts per 8-bit symbol which is not only a waste of memory but also requires more past data to reach a reasonably good estimate of the probabilities.
 Alternatively assuming a Laplacian distribution and only dealing with its variance and mean (as in Huffman coding) would also be possible, however, for maximum flexibility and simplicity, the chosen method uses a single symbol to encode if a number is 0 and if not encodes the number using its exponent, mantissa and sign.
 The exact contexts used are best described by the following code, followed by some comments.

 ```c
 void put_symbol(RangeCoder *c, uint8_t *state, int v, int is_signed) {